Hay Festival Segovia, 19–22 September 2019, has now ended. Thanks for joining us! You can watch and listen again on Hay Player.

 Plaza San Martín will be the epicentre of this celebration as it once again plays host to a popular evening party.
-The celebrations will surprise visitors with their energy and joy.
+The celebrations will surprise visitors with their energy and happiness.
+Master of ceremony Jan Box.

 7.30pm: First readings alternating with music from across the world, in collaboration with the Music Club of IE University and representatives from IE Foundation Humanities Prizes.
 Participating artists include Nnamdi Ehirim (Nigeria), Bubelo Mlilo (Zimbabwe), Giedre Pavalkyte (Lithuania).